Rev. Dr. David “Woody” WoodwardInterim Senior Minister Email Woody

 Join us for our Traditional Worship Services at 9:30am.
 We gather in the sanctuary and worship together every Sunday morning.
 Come enjoy the worship, fellowship and amazing music displaying our historical pipe organ.
 For more information, you can call the church office at 830-609-7729 X110.learn more

-The Stream at FPC – Youth Sunday School
+The Stream – Youth Sunday School